isotopp/isotopp.github.io/content/posts/2021-09-09-mysql-two-kinds-of-compression.md

 If buffer pool space it tight, uncompressed pages can be evicted, and recreated as needed by decompressing them again.

-In order to be able to crash recover MySQL all possible shutdown scenarios, compressed pages are also written to the redo log on checkpointing.
+In order to be able to crash recover MySQL all possible shutdown scenarios, compressed pages are also written to the redo-log on checkpointing.
-This also leads to larger redo logs, which may need to be upsized to allow for the additional traffic.
+This also leads to larger redo-logs, which may need to be upsized to allow for the additional traffic.

 # Page Compression